bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-08-express-3.md

 # Assignment 1: Clean Up

 ## a) Check the requirements
-Check the following questions and if the answer is no, fix it. **Document in your report what you needed to fix.**
+Check the following questions and if the answer is no, fix it.
+Those were things that you should have done in Lab06 and Lab07, but if you haven't do them now. **Document in your report what you needed to fix.**
 1. Do you have a clearly visible MVC structure?
 2. Do you transfer data a user inputs into an HTML form into your database, where it persists?
 3. Do you transfer from the database into a template?